Federal Laws on Marijuana Crimes

 Federal laws do not differentiate between marijuana used for medical purposes or marijuana used for recreational purposes.
 The medical marijuana defense is not expressly recognized under Federal law.
 Nevertheless, during pre-trial negotiations, the medical marijuana defense is often effective when properly asserted for mitigation purposes.

-Judges have limited the defense attorneys ability to fully assert such a defense at trial, although the defense often has a right to present evidence related to the medical marijuana defense for the juries consideration when warranted by the facts of the case.
+Judges have limited the defense attorneys’ ability to fully assert such a defense at trial, although the defense often has a right to present evidence related to the medical marijuana defense for the jury’s consideration when warranted by the facts of the case.

 Marijuana as a Schedule I Drug

-Federal law assigns every drug to a schedule based on the drugs accepted medical value verses its potential for abuse.
-Because marijuana is classified as a Schedule I drug, the law provides that does not have an acceptable medicinal value because it has no medical value while being highly addictive.
+Federal law assigns every drug to a schedule based on the drug’s accepted medical value versus its potential for abuse.
+Because marijuana is classified as a Schedule I drug because the law assumes that marijuana has no acceptable medicinal value while being highly addictive.

-Generally, doctors may exercise their right to free speech by recommending the use of marijuana under the First Amendment, federal law does not allow a doctor to “prescribe” marijuana.
+Generally, doctors may exercise their right to free speech by recommending the use of marijuana under the First Amendment, although federal law does not allow a doctor to “prescribe” marijuana.